-Concurrently with this offering, we are offering \$350,000,000 principal amount of our 4.75% Convertible Senior Notes due 2015 (or a total of \$400,000,000 principal amount if the initial purchasers in that offering exercise in full their option to purchase additional notes) in a separate private offering to qualified institutional buyers.
-The information above does not include shares of common stock, or shares of preferred stock in lieu of common stock, issuable upon conversion of our 4.75% Convertible Senior Notes due 2015 to be issued in the convertible notes offering.
-This offering is not contingent upon the completion of the convertible notes offering, and the convertible notes offering is not contingent upon the completion of this offering.
-The 4.75% Convertible Senior Notes due 2015 and the common stock, or shares of preferred stock in lieu of common stock, issuable upon conversion of the 4.75% Convertible Senior Notes due 2015 have not been and will not be registered under the Securities Act of 1933 and may not be offered or sold in the United States absent registration or an applicable exemption from registration.
+Concurrently with this offering, we are offering \$250,000,000 principal amount of our convertible senior notes due 2015 (or a total of \$287,500,000 principal amount if the initial purchasers in that offering exercise in full their option to purchase additional notes) in a separate private offering to qualified institutional buyers.
+The information above does not include shares of common stock, or shares of preferred stock in lieu of common stock, issuable upon conversion of our convertible senior notes due 2015 to be issued in the convertible notes offering.
+This offering is not contingent upon the completion of the convertible notes offering, and the convertible notes offering is not contingent upon the completion of the common stock, or shares of preferred stock in lieu of common stock, issuable upon notes due 2015 and the common stock, or shares of preferred stock in lieu of conversion of the convertible senior notes due 2015 have not been and will not be registered under the Securities Act of 1933 and may not be offered or sold in the United States absent registration or an applicable exemption from registration.
 For more information about the preferred stock that may be issued in lieu of common stock upon conversion of the notes, see "Description of Capital Stock - Series A Preferred Stock."